-A relevant person will be considered to be unfit for duty through the misuse of drugs or alcohol if a positive test result is recorded.
+A Employee/Worker will be considered to be unfit for duty through the misuse of drugs or alcohol if a positive test result is recorded.

-Employees:
+Employees

-Where employees have received a positive result, we will refer to our Disciplinary Policy.
-Where an alcohol or drugs problem is a factor (through testing, misconduct or performance) we will deal with this on an informal basis initially.
+Where an Employee/Worker has received a positive result, we will refer to our Disciplinary Policy.
+Where an alcohol or drugs dependency is a factor (through testing, misconduct or performance) we may deal with this on an informal basis initially.